Strangulation

 LISTENING TO LIVED EXERIENCE

-Sometimes people who have experienced strangulation describe this as ‘being choked’.
+Sometimes people who have been subjected to strangulation describe this as ‘being choked’.
 Explore insights from Nicole, Maya, & Maryam.

 Strangulation is when external pressure to the neck causes the closure of blood vessel and or air ways, resulting in a deprivation of oxygen to the body.
 Explore insights from Janine, Brianna, & Sophie.